Peter F. Gontha

 Peter Frans Gontha (born 4 May 1948 in Semarang, Indonesia) is an Indonesian businessman, commercial television pioneer, and jazz musician.
 He served as Indonesian ambassador to Poland from October 2014 to January 2019.

 Early life and education

 Gontha was born in Semarang, Central Java, to Victor Willem ‘Wim’ Gontha and Alice.
 After attending Jakarta's Kanisius College, he was in 1967 sent by his mother to the Netherlands, where he worked as a driver for the Indonesian Embassy and for Garuda Indonesia in Amsterdam.
 He also found employment as a sailor and worked for the Holland-America Line cruise company.
 After saving $9,000, he returned to Indonesia.
 In 1970, he started work for Shell Benelux Computer Center.
-Shell provided him with a scholarship to study accounting at the Praehap Institute in the Netherlands.
+Shell provided him with a scholarship to study accounting at the Praehep Institute in the Netherlands.
 He received his degree in Finance Accounting and Business Administration in 1972.

 Career

 From 1975 to 1979, Gontha worked for Citibank N.A., where he became assistant vice president.
 He later became vice president of American Express Bank for Asia.
 In Indonesia, he was vice president of Bimantara Citra Group, a conglomerate founded in 1981 by Bambang Trihatmodjo (former president Suharto’s middle son) and Indra Rukmana (TPI's founder and Tutut Suharto's husband), as well as with their partner Rosano Barack and Mochammad Tachril Sapi'ie.

 Gontha founded Indonesia’s first commercial television network, Rajawali Citra Televisi Indonesia (RCTI), in 1989 as part of Bimantara Group.
 He developed the network's image through quality programming, such as the news and current affairs show Seputar Jakarta (later renamed Seputar Indonesia), which was modeled on the style of CNN's news programs.
 Gontha co-founded Indonesia's second commercial television network, Surya Citra Televisi (SCTV) in 1990, followed by satellite pay TV company Indovision in 1994.
 Gontha was a shareholder and spokesman for PT Matahari Lintas Cakrawala (Malicak), which persuaded the government to allow CNN and ESPN to start broadcasting in Indonesia in mid-1992, despite initially facing opposition from the Information Ministry.

 In 1996, Gontha purchased a controlling stake in the English-language daily newspaper, The Indonesian Observer and developed SCTV's news and current affairs show Liputan 6.
 His media empire and ambitions earned him the nickname, "the Rupert Murdoch of Indonesia".

 Gontha was a co-founder of petrochemical firm PT Chandra Asri Indonesia.
 His other business ventures included Plaza Indonesia Realty (The Grand Hyatt Jakarta), PT Tri Polyta Indonesia, First Media (formerly known as PT Broadband Multimedia Tbk, PT Tanjung Bangun Semesta Tbk, PT Safira Ananda, PT Aditirta Indonusa and Kabelvision), Bali Intercontinental Resort, PT Datakom Asia and PT Jaring Data Interaktif (then owner of Q Channel that later evolved into BTV).